Nothing in life is ever certain. But if you live with endometriosis, you can pretty much bet on one thing: You’re going to hurt.

 2. Loosen up

 Belly bloat is one rarely talked about, but highly distressing, endometriosis symptom.
-Since most women with this condition get a bulging belly at some point during their menstrual cycle, it’s worth addressing.
+Since

 You can mourn for your once-flat belly, but don’t try to squeeze into your favorite jeans.
 They’re going to hurt.